-This measure consists of an online database that serves as a repository of community air monitoring information such as reviews of advanced air monitoring technologies, reviews of existing community air monitoring networks, supporting material for the development of community air monitoring plans, and resources for community scientists.
+This measure consists of an online database that serves as a repository of community air monitoring information such as reviews of advanced air monitoring technologies, reviews of existing community air monitoring networkssystems, supporting material for the development of community air monitoring plans, and resources for community scientists.
 The air monitoring technology review will cover techniques ranging from deploying dense systems of small air sensors to utilizing advanced remote sensing systems, and best practices gleaned from existing systems will be documented to inform future air monitoring activities.
 Furthermore, this measure commits CARB staff to performing air sensor evaluations and supporting the advancement and utility of air monitoring technologies.
-For example, CARB staff will conduct laboratory and field-based air sensor evaluations alongside partner programs at the South Coast Air Quality Management District (which operates the AQ-SPEC program), the U.S. EPA, and others who have experience conducting sensor evaluations.
+For example, CARB staff will conduct laboratory and field-based air sensor evaluations alongside partner programs at the South Coast Air Quality Management District (which operates the AQ-SPECAir Quality Sensor Performance Evaluation Center program), the U.S. EPAEnvironmental Protection Agency, and others who have experience conducting sensor evaluations.